RahSur/RahSur/README.md

 - 💬 Ask me about anything you feel suspecious
 - 📫 How to reach me: https://rahulsuresh.in/
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: Im too good in getting more bugs in code than the number of lines in Code 😋
+- ⚡ Fun fact: Im too good in getting more bugs in code than the number of lines in Code 😋 but fixing those is lots more fun!